powa-team/powa/docs/index.rst

 .. note::

-  You can try powa at [demo-powa.dalibo.com](http://demo-powa.dalibo.com)
+  You can try powa at demo-powa.dalibo.com_.

   Just click connect and try its features!